RetroDECK/ES-DE/THEMES.md

     </variant>
 </themeCapabilities>
 ```

-The file format is hopefully mostly self-explanatory; this example provides three aspect ratios, two color schemes, one transition animation profile and three variants, one of which is a variant trigger override.
+The file format is hopefully mostly self-explanatory; this example provides two languages, three aspect ratios, two font sizes, two color schemes, one transition animation profile and three variants, one of which is a variant trigger override.
 The `<label>` tag for the variants and transitions is the text that will show up in the _UI Settings_ menu, assuming `<selectable>` has been set to true.
 The same is true for color schemes, although these will always show up in the GUI and can't be disabled.

 The optional `<themeName>` tag defines the name that will show up in the _Theme_ option in the _UI Settings_ menu.
 If no such tag is present, then the physical directory name will be displayed instead, for example _MYTHEME-ES-DE_.
 Note that theme names will always be converted to uppercase characters when displayed in the menu.